Wingkelinks/anitas_kitchen_groove_MSP1/README.md

 **User interviews/research:**

 1. Would you like to have access to a website for Anita's Kitchen Groove?
+   Yes.

 2. If yes, what features/content would you like the website to have and why?

+- Place orders and make payments
+- View and search for images of products
+- Inclusion of prices and portion sizes.
+- Inclusion of packaging information.

 3. Would you use the website to access information and place orders?
+   Yes.

 4. What type of device would you normally use to perform the above tasks?
+   Mobile and desktop.

 5. What do you like about Anita's Kitchen Groove?

+- Delicious, wholesome foods
+- Quality ingredients
+- Unique products

 6. What aspect of the business would you like to see improved or altered?

+- The ability to 'share' the business through a website rather than only social media platforms.
+- Convenient options for ordering and paying (more automated).
+- Being able to find the business via a Google search.

 ### 4. Skeleton